mmyassin12/rcm_project_final_report/README.md

 - Secured sensitive credentials using Azure Key Vault with Databricks Secret Scope for safe access to storage.

 - Enabled data querying and modeling in Azure Synapse Analytics by creating structured views.
+-
+- Built interactive Power BI dashboards connected to Synapse for business insights and reporting.

 ---
 <a id="license"></a>